Over 200,000 Texas residents were injured in car accidents in 2018. These injuries happened in a variety of different situations and crashes.

 There are about 1.7 million rear-end car collisions that happen in the U.S. each year.
 With so many drivers constantly using phones, GPS devices, and other distractions on the road, that figure might not be surprising.

-Rear-end collisions are frustrating since it’s often a very preventable accident.
+Rear-end collisions are frustrating since it’s often a very preventable accidents.
 Resolving these collisions and determining fault, however, is pretty straightforward.

 Let’s take a look at resolving rear-end collisions here: